Our Commissioners

 Mr Makeketa has been a commissioner of the BCCSA since 2008.
 He obtained his LLM specialising in Jurisprudence (cum laude) and holds Postgraduate Certificates in Advance Media and Broadcasting Law

-He holds a BA in Communications from the University of South Africa (Unisa), an Advanced Diploma in Management from the Southern Business School (SBS), a Senior Leadership Development Programme Certificate from the University of Cape Town, and a Certificate in Strategic Management from Unisa.
+A Chartered Public Relations Practitioner (CPRP) and an Associate Member of the National Press Club (NPC), Mr. Dludlu has over 16 years of experience in corporate communications.
+He has worked in various sectors such as the security cluster, legal services, transport, military, and water sectors.
+Mr. Dludlu holds a BA in Communications from the University of South Africa (Unisa), an Advanced Diploma in Management from the Southern Business School (SBS), a Senior Leadership Development Programme Certificate from the University of Cape Town, and a Certificate in Strategic Management from Unisa.

 OFFICE OF THE BCCSA